mbsbahru/mbsbahru.github.io/index.md

 ---
 title: Welcome to My Page
 ---
 ## Hello, I'm Bahru!

-I'm a marine engineering graduate and robotics enthusiast.
-With hands-on experience in marine robotics, control systems, and computer vision.
+I'm a marine engineering graduate and robotics enthusiast with hands-on experience in marine robotics, control systems, and computer vision.

+Here’s a glimpse of what I did during my involvement with **Barunastra Roboboat ITS**, **Michigan Robosub**, **Marine Renewable Lab**, and self-directed projects:

 ### [RoboSub 2024](./projects/mrobosub.md)
 Developed efficient detection and localization algorithms for underwater objects in the RoboSub competition.